adiChoudhary/simpleSpringBootDockerProject/README.md

     - [ ] deleteEmployee
     - [ ] updateEmployee
   - [ ] add rest features to it
-- [ ] use docker compose to deploy
+- [X] use docker compose to deploy
-  - mongodb container
+  - [X] mongodb container
-  - springboot container
+  - [X] springboot container
+  - notes
+    - creating a volume overrides the create jar if they have the same name
+  - process
+    - create a docker-compose.yml file
+    - run it with
+      - docker-compose build
+      - docker-compose up --force-recreate
+      - these steps are imp otherwise u will be running old dockerfile
+    - to see what is currently running
+      - docker-compose ps
+- [] learn about why and how volumes are used
+- [] learn to use kubernetes to do the same stuff done with docker-compose